- SAP and the IT media have aggressively pushed S/4HANA.

 “Customers are upset that these products acquired are not running natively on HANA.
 SAP tries to tell them it does in the cloud, only to find out the software is sitting on a VM on a normal server somewhere.”

 Right, and you can only get away with that for so long.

 We predicted the problems with S/4HANA since before our extensive study into S/4HANA implementations but were told repeatedly and aggressively debated by pro-SAP resources and SAP entities that ride the SAP money train that there was nothing to worry about.
-We were told that our many hundreds of pages of research into S/4HANA showing its immaturity did not matter.
-Now with every S/4HANA problematic implementation, one has to try to find details, because so few are presented in the IT media, which appears to be remotely controlled by, and is for all intents and purposes a marketing arm for SAP.
-This marketing arm not only controls the information on the front end, but also controls and suppresses information on the back end.
-This means the only way we will find the reality of a major S/4HANA failure is through the filing of a lawsuit, which is when it falls into the public domain.
+We were told that our many hundreds of pages of research into S/4HANA, showing its immaturity, did not matter.
+Now with every S/4HANA problematic implementation, one has to try to find details, because so few are presented in the IT media, which appears to be remotely controlled by, and is a marketing arm for SAP.
+This marketing arm not only controls the information on the front end but also controls and suppresses information on the back end.
+This means the only way we will find the reality of a significant S/4HANA failure is through the filing of a lawsuit, which is when it falls into the public domain.

 The Necessity of Fact Checking

 We ask a question that anyone working in enterprise software should ask.

 Should decisions be made based on sales information from 100% financially biased parties like consulting firms, IT analysts, and vendors to companies that do not specialize in fact-checking?

 If the answer is “No,” then perhaps there should be a change to the modern approach to IT decision making.

 In a market where inaccurate information is commonplace, our conclusion from our research is that software project problems and failures correlate to a lack of fact checking of the claims made by vendors and consulting firms.
 If you are worried that you don’t have the real story from your current sources, we offer the solution.